discordeno/discordeno/site/docs/nodejs/initial-setup.md

 ---
-sidebar_position: 2
+sidebar_position: 4
 ---
 # Initial Setup
 ## Config File
 On long-term you should save your configs in a `.env` file.
-Out of simplicity we are saving it on a `config.json` file.
+Out of simplicity we are saving it in a `config.json` file.

 Create a file named `config.json` in your project folde and insert the following content:
 ```json